 - Matching shapes by color, shape or size

 - Drawing in steps where they need to follow what is in each box (printables available online)

 Learning new words does not only mean knowing how to pronounce it, but also how to use it in a context.
 Children with dyslexia usually need more time understanding the differences between similar words, not only when they sound alike, but also when they have similar meaning.

 To help them understand the word better, you can give more examples of how one word could be used.
 Put it more often in the context that is familiar to them.
-You can play the game in the car where you think of a word and start describing it, while they attempt to guess what it is.
+You can play a game in the car while you are driving and they are sitting in their car seat: you think of a word and start describing it, while they attempt to guess what it is.
 After they guess right, you can be the one guessing the word.